shuruq25/Green-Bite-BE/README.md

 In addition to the basic requirements, the application enhances its functionality with the following features:

-1. Include pagination functionality to the method getting all products.
+1. Include pagination functionality to the method getting all products. done
 2. Implement search functionality to allow users to search for specific products based on keywords or specific fields (e.g., by title).
 3. Add validation checks to ensure the data meets certain criteria before executing the actions.

 ## Level 3: Advanced Requirements

 If you have a higher skill level and finish the previous requirements before the deadline, you can tackle the following bonus tasks:

 1. Refactor method getting all products to also handle query parameters for filtering and sorting products based on specific criteria (e.g., price range, by title, by date, etc).
 Pagination still need to be integrated.
-2. Use claim-based or resource-based where applicable.
+2. Use claim-based or resource-based where applicable. done
 3. Peer Review:
    - Review 2 assignments from other teams.
    - Provide constructive feedback and suggestions for improvement.